Mitchell scores 23, Texas A&M holds off Tennessee 63-58

-Mitchell hit a 3-pointer late in the shot clock with 48 seconds left to put the Aggies ahead 56-53 and he followed with a pair of free throws on their next possession.
+Wendell Mitchell, who led Texas A&M with 23 points, hit a 3-pointer late in the shot clock with 48 seconds left to put the Aggies ahead 56-53, and he followed with a pair of free throws on their next possession.

-The Aggies muscled their way into the paint when their deep shots didn’t fall and outrebounded the Vols 46-21.
-Twenty-three of those were on the offensive boards, which they turned into 16 points.
+Though the Aggies shot just 30.4% overall, they muscled their way into the paint when their deep shots didn’t fall, outrebounding the Vols 46-21 and making 22 of 29 free throws.

+Tennessee made 46.7% of its shots and scored 30 points in the paint, but it wasn’t enough to make up for the Vols’ poor showing on the glass.

+“It’s pretty simple.
+When you give up 23 offensive rebounds and only get three yourself, I’m not sure you deserve to win the game,” Tennessee coach Rick Barnes said.

 John Fulkerson led Tennessee (12-8, 4-3) with 15 points.
 Jordan Bowden added 13 points, and Yves Pons and Santiago Vescovi both scored 10.
 Tennessee entered the game ranked 10th nationally in scoring defense at 59.8 points per game.